 Experiencing human color memory is terrible.
 Color matches are impossible even when two colors are across the room from one another.

-As we see the color starts changing and looks fade as we age over time.
-There is no need to be born with a natural ability to perceive colors, you can also learn it.
+As we can see, the color starts changing, and the look fades as we age over time.
+There is no need to be born with a natural ability to perceive colors; you can also learn it.

-The bottom line is that pigments and colors both play a vital role in our life providing us with various materials with different hues and shades.
-Pigments are most commonly used in cosmetics, plastics, painting, and home and personal care products, while colors are widely used for a variety of applications in different industries, including foods, drugs, cosmetics, and textiles.
+The bottom line is that pigments and colors both play a vital role in our lives, providing us with various materials with different hues and shades.
+Pigments are most commonly used in cosmetics, plastics, painting, and home and personal care products.
+In contrast, colors are widely used for various applications in different industries, including foods, drugs, cosmetics, and textiles.

-There are various factors that directly influence how we see colors based on the physics of color psychology.
-Need more information on dyes or colorants or have any further questions or queries, please contact us today.
+Based on the physics of color psychology, various factors directly influence how we see colors.
+If you need more information on dyes or colorants or have any further questions or queries, please contact us today.